Project-Interoperability/project-interoperability.github.io/README.md

 ## Problem this Solves

-Our government needs to share information better, faster, and smarter.
+Government needs to share information better, faster, and smarter.
 Our mission is to improve the government's ability to share the right information, with the right people, at the right time.

 ## How this Project Solves this Problem